tensorflow/tfjs-models/pose-detection/src/movenet/README.md

   [here](https://github.com/tensorflow/tfjs-models/blob/master/pose-detection/src/calculators/tracker.md).

 * *trackerType* (optional): A `MoveNetTrackerType` indicating which type of tracker to use.
-Defaults to keypoint tracking.
+Defaults to bounding box tracking.

 * *trackerConfig* (optional): A `TrackerConfig` object that specifies the configuration to use for the tracker.
 For properties that are not specified,